Dennis Hauger: Formula E

 Hauger drove for the TAG Heuer Porsche Formula E Team during the 2024 Formula E Berlin rookie test, thus making his debut in Formula E machinery.
+He also drove for Andretti during the rookie free practice session of the 2026 Miami ePrix.

 Indy NXT

 In 2025, Hauger switched to racing in America in the Indy NXT with Andretti Global, after spending three years in Formula 2.
-Speaking about his move to the States, Hauger revealed that he had offers to stay in F2 but it "didn’t really make sense to do another year".
+Speaking about his move to the States, Hauger revealed that he had offers to stay in F2 but it "didn't really make sense to do another year".

+Upon moving from Europe to America compete in Indy NXT in 2025, Hauger had to learn all the series’ tracks from scratch, which he has described as a significant part of his adaptation to American open-wheel racing.

 Hauger had a dominant start to his campaign in St. Petersburg where he took pole in his maiden race, before controlling the race as he secured a first lights-to-flag victory.
 He would continue his form in race two at Barber, qualifying on pole for a second race in a row.
 Hauger would once again lead the race from start to finish, grabbing his second win in the series.
 Exiting Barber, Hauger built a championship lead of thirty points ahead of his teammate Lochie Hughes in second.

 Going into the next two races at Indianapolis, Hauger looked to continue his form, topping the times of the only practice session of the weekend.
 In qualifying, he was beaten by teammate Hughes to pole by just 0.0695 of a second, ending Hauger's run of pole positions.
 At the start of race one, Hauger entered turn one three wide and made contact with Callum Hedge into the corner.
 Hauger ultimately had to take the escape road and fell down to last in the field.
 For the rest of the race, he would make his way back up the pack, to tenth, before a caution was displayed for a crash in front of him.
 James Roe made contact with the wall in the final corner and collected ninth place runner Nikita Johnson.
 Both drivers later retired, and Hauger inherited those two positions which moved him up to eighth place.
 Following the restart, Hauger attempted to gain more positions, but to no avail, and would finish the race in eighth.
 Teammate Hughes had won the race from pole, and his result narrowed the points gap between the two to just three points advantage Hauger.
 However, Hauger returned to form in the second race.
 He passed Hughes for the lead after an early caution and went on to take his third win, extending the points gap to fifteen.